Skip to Main Content

 In 2024, Baltimore City had 8 candidate committees using PF.
 Four committees became viable by meeting their threshold of local support.
 One PF candidate received the maximum public funding allowed.

 III.
-Summary Guide for Public Election Fund (in PDF)
+Summary Guide for Public Election Fund

 IV.
 Public Election Fund Education Webinars